section-engineering-education/engineering-education/content/articles/how-to-create-custom-parsers-in-java/index.md

 ANTLR grammar contains two parts that are, the lexer and the parser rules.
 The two rules are implicitly defined since lexer rules refer to the rules that start with an uppercase letter, and the parser rules are the ones that start with a lowercase letter.
 Lexer and parser rules can also be explicitly defined.

 #### APG
 It is a recursive descent parser that uses [Augmented BNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form) variation.
-[APG](https://sabnf.com/) supports more operators such as [syntactic predicates](https://en.wikipedia.org/wiki/Syntactic_predicate) and user-defined matching functions.
-An APG grammar is easier to understand and clean.
-It can be used to write Java, C, C++, and JavaScript parsers.
+[APG](https://sabnf.com/) made up of more operators such as [syntactic predicates](https://en.wikipedia.org/wiki/Syntactic_predicate) and and custom-made matching functions.
+An APG grammar is simple, clean and easy to grasp to a new developer.
+It is popularly known in writing Java, JavaScript, C, and C++ parsers.

 #### Coco/R
 It uses [attribute grammar](http://melt.cs.umn.edu/silver/tutorial/4_attribute_grammars/) to generate a scanner and a parser that is [recursive-decent](https://www.geeksforgeeks.org/recursive-descent-parser/).
-In attribute grammar, the rules are defined in an [EBNF](https://tomassetti.me/ebnf/) variant and interpreted in various ways to change the methods of a generated parser.
+In attribute grammar, the semantic rules are defined in an [EBNF](https://tomassetti.me/ebnf/) variant and then interpreted in order to modify the methods of a resulting parser.

-[Coco/R](https://csis.pace.edu/~bergin/compiler/coco/CocoJava.html) is well documented and comes with several examples of grammar available to ensure better understanding.
-It supports Java, C++, and C# languages.
+It is well documented and offers several grammar samples to provide good knowledge of the tool.
+It is well known in writing parsers for Java, C++, and C# languages.

 #### CUP
-It is an [LALR](https://www.geeksforgeeks.org/lalr-parser-with-examples/), which stands for Look-Ahead LR, a parser generator for Java.
-[CUP](http://www2.cs.tum.edu/projects/cup/) is well suited to be used by JFlex and generates the correct parts of the parser.
-It also offers an Eclipse plugin useful in writing grammar.
+It is a Look-Ahead LR ([LALR](https://www.geeksforgeeks.org/lalr-parser-with-examples/)) parser, popularly known in generating parsers for Java.
+[CUP](http://www2.cs.tum.edu/projects/cup/) can work well with JFlex to generate the right parts of the parser.
+It also offers an Eclipse plugin used by developers in writing grammar.

 #### JavaCC
-It is popularly known for parser generation in Java.
-It has the grammar that comes with all the actions and custom code necessary for writing parsers in Java.
-[JavaCC](https://cs.lmu.edu/~ray/notes/javacc/) grammar file is not as clean as that of ANTLR but contains some parts of Java source code.
+It generates parsers for Java and its grammar has all the actions and custom code necessary for writing parsers in Java.
+[JavaCC](https://cs.lmu.edu/~ray/notes/javacc/) grammar file is not as clean as that of ANTLR and most of its parts contain Java source code.

 It is well documented and has been used significantly in essential projects such as JavaParser.
-It does not have much grammar in its grammar repository.
+It does not have much grammar although it comes with its grammar repository.

-### Libraries for parsing Java
 #### JavaParser
 It is a Java parser library that parses Java code.
 [JavaParser](https://javaparser.org/) offers lexical preservation and [pretty-printing](https://en.wikipedia.org/wiki/Prettyprint).
 This implies that Java code can be parsed, modified, and printed back with an original format or pretty printed.
 It is possible to integrate it with [JavaSymbolSolver](https://github.com/javaparser/javasymbolsolver) and also support all Java versions.